Client Conversation Center

 - Team Capacity Analysis

-How can I help my team most effectively navigate this environment?
+How can I help my team most effectively navigate an uncertain environment?

 For some team members, this might be the first period of market volatility of their career.
 Many are likely experiencing an unprecedented level of personal stress.
 Understand that mistakes might be made.
 Focus on the solution and course correct without placing blame.
 There will be a time and place later to debrief what went well and what didn’t.

 Define and communicate to your team what types of client calls should be immediately escalated to you, which ones the team can handle, and which conversations can be postponed for a later date.
-You may be experiencing a temporary lull in client call volumes as clients are busy addressing the highest priority person and family issues in this changed environment.
-But be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
+Be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
 Empathy, authenticity and responsiveness go a long way toward putting clients at ease.

-In addition to the daily 5-minute stand-up meeting and the 15-minute morning meeting, formalize communication channels to ensure required tasks are completed and that all member are taking ownership for critical tasks.
+In addition to daily meetings, formalize communication channels to ensure required tasks are completed and that all members are taking ownership for critical tasks.
 Have a defined communication structure to determine who is Responsible for certain tasks, who has to Approve, who should be Consulted and who needs to be Informed.
 This sort of structure and transparency will help team members stay on the same page and ensure critical tasks do not get missed.

 Reach out to your Russell Investments dedicated regional team for support: Whether it’s guidance on crucial client conversations, analyzing portfolios, framing market commentary in a client-friendly manner, or accessing business solutions tools and resources to run your business like a CEO—we are your partner.